siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />From the EDA, we have found out

-# Data processing for ML Analysis
+# Data Processing for ML Analysis
 1. Creating dummy variables from existing variables
 2. Removing variables that are not useful for ML analysis